THE WHOLE TRUTH

 • Errors with medication: incorrect medication prescribed by doctor.
 Some medications have similar names and can be confused.

-• Failure to order hospital admission when warranted.
+• Failure to arrange hospital admission when warranted.

 • Failure to warn of material risks which eventuate.